manish0502/-User-Authentication-in-Web-Apps-Passport.js-Node-Express-/README.md

 1. Authentication Using Passport-Local strategy
 2. Authentication Using Json-Web-Token(JWT)
 3. Public Key Cryptography (a.k.a.
 Asymmetric Cryptography)
-4. Authentication Using Json-Web-Token(JWT) + Public Key Cryptography
-5. Authentication Using Passport-JWT strategy
+4. Authentication Using Passport-JWT strategy

 #### Each Repo has one Authentication method implemented